This is part of the ANKN Logo

 9. Look for the Pribilof Islands in the Bering Sea.
 Be sure to note that these islands are occupied and locally governed by Aleut communities.
 They should be marked as Unangan or Aleut on whatever map test you may take.

-For now, think of environmental adaptation as the process by which a traditional Native society socially organized itself and developed technologies to effectively live in and harvest the subsistence resources of its ecological zone.
+For now, think of environmental adaptation as the process by which a traditional Native society socially organized itself and developed technologies to effectively live in and harvest the subsistence resources offered by the environment.

-Ecological zone as a major selection factor.
-Let’s take the Iñupiaq as an example of why the ecological zone is a major factor influencing your selection of a Native group.
+Regional vs. local Environment as a major selection factor.
+Let’s take the Iñupiaq as an example of why environment is a major factor influencing your selection of a Native group.
 You can do a general profile of the larger Iñupiaq culture area as it is shown on the ANLC map.
-But remember that the ANLC map displays only language regions within which may exist different ecological zones.
+But remember that the ANLC map displays only language regions within which may exist different environments.
 This means you have different Iñupiaq groups making adaptations to different environments.
-So you might consider focusing on a specific ecological zone within the Iñupiaq region such as coastal sea mammal hunting areas or the more inland settlements along the Noatak and Kobuk rivers.
+So you might consider focusing on a local environment within the larger Iñupiaq region such as coastal sea mammal hunting areas or the more inland settlements along the Noatak and Kobuk rivers.
+If, for example, you chose the coastal Iñupiaq, then sea ice is a major environmental feature – a feature absent from the Iñupiaq riverine environment.
 Or you can move deeper inland and select the Iñupiaq of Anaktuvik Pass.
 Here again we are reminded that cultural pluralism is a defining feature of Native Alaska, both past and present.

-Cultural pluralism also forces us to make a similar decision for other large Native language/culture areas.
-Within the large Athabaskan speaking region, for example, there are major differences between the ecological zone of the Tanaina people south of the Alaska range and that of Koyukon people north of the range.
-Of course the selection process is much easier when an entire Native culture area essentially occupies the same ecological zone.
+Emphasizing cultural pluralism also forces us to make a similar decision for other large Native language/culture areas.
+Within the large Athabaskan speaking region, for example, there are major differences between the environments of the Tanaina people south of the Alaska range and that of Koyukon people north of the range.
+Of course the selection process is much easier when an entire Native culture area essentially occupies the same regional environment.
 Examples are the Unangan (Aleut) in the Aleutians, the Siberian Yupik on St. Lawrence Island, and the Tlingit and Haida in Southeast Alaska.

 Assignment

-Having firmly in mind the pluralistic nature of Alaska Native cultures and histories, it is time to take the first step in completing the Cultural Profile Project.
-Before proceeding, you should now select the Native group whose life in traditional times you will research.
+Now having firmly in mind the pluralistic nature of Alaska Native cultures and histories, it is time to take the first step in completing the Cultural Profile Project by selecting the Native group or groups whose life in traditional times you will research.

 Why do we say there is no such person as an Alaska Native?